 Podcasts give you something to listen to while you’re on a long, solo walk.
-Use the search function for whatever app or service you use to download your podcasts to find more podcasts like these or on whatever topics you like best.
-It can be great to mix in some local, focused podcasts as well.
-Search for your favorite sports team, TV show, or hobby and you’ll find a great podcast to walk with!
+Use the search function for your podcast app or service to search for podcasts on topics that interest you.
+Try mixing in some local or topical podcasts with general knowledge or interest podcasts as well.
+There’s bound to be a podcast dedicated to your favorite sports team, TV show, or hobby that’s perfect to walk with – no matter how obscure you might think your interests are!
 With a variety of podcasts on your phone, you’ll be able to walk for hours, enjoy yourself, and maybe learn something along the way.

 Check out Pacer!